Top 10 Rental Business Profit Building Ideas

 |Party & Event||46.8||45.8|

 The key rental business idea is to reduce your payroll to the lowest level of seasonal demand, making up for peak seasons by hiring temporary labor.
-The most profitable companies generally accomplish this by hiring in the educational field: High School or College teachers and administrators as well as students.
+The most profitable equipment rental businesses generally accomplish this by hiring in the educational field: High School or College teachers and administrators as well as students.
 Generally these folks are available for several years before they move on.

 3. Zero Based Budgeting.
 It is a common practice to start with last year’s budget and simply make some adjustments for things like inflation.
 This ensures that your budget will contain expenses that are not really necessary.
 The best way to increase profit margins while budgeting is to start with a clean slate and only include those budget items that you know are critical to achieving your revenue goals.
 Another great rental business idea when budgeting is to make sure you have lots of GL categories.
 You need to be able to look at a GL category and simply know what’s in it.
 This process alone will save you a great deal of money.
 Controlling expenses is key to increasing profit margins.
 Eliminate “Miscellaneous” as a separate category.
 It is simply an excuse to spend money that you don’t really need to spend.
 If an unexpected expense comes up during the year, simply create a new GL.
 Alert's general ledger interface integrates with QuickBooks, Peachtree, and more!

 4. Damage Waiver.